learn-co-curriculum/selecting-single-elements-readme/README.md

 <h1 id="firstHeading" class="firstHeading" lang="en">Ada Lovelace</h1>
 ```

-Congratulations, you've used the `id` to find an element on a page!
-Let's
+Congratulations, you've used the `id` to find an element on a page with
-try a more general application by simply looking up based on the tag.
+JavaScript!
+Let's try a more general application by simply looking up based on
+the tag.

 ### Select The Title With The QuerySelector Method